THE STORY OF

 This was the

-sixth official radio broadcast for Cabel T-B. It was recorded in
+6th official radio broadcast for Cabel T-B. It was recorded in fall/early

-fall/early winter of 1986 on 7 Gina street in Houma, Louisiana.
-It
+winter of 1986 on 7 Gina street in Houma, Louisiana.
+It was titled

-was titled "Piss-off" because that was the title
+"Piss-off" because that was the title of the

 (in the summer of 1986, shortly before "Out of it 2") was of a broadcast